hjanime/SPADEVizR/README.md

  * `hierarchical_h` (by default):
 This method works in the same way than `hierarchical_k` but the height where the hierarchical tree is specified.
 This heigth is a correlation threshold (a numeric double between 0 and 1 included, default is 0.7) provided using the `method.parameter` parameter.
+ * `k-means`:
+This method works as described in the R stats documentation [kmeans](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/kmeans.html) using the `method.parameter` parameter to specify the desired number of classes.
  * `eigencell`:
-This method compute the performs a eigen vector decomposition and then calculate the correlations between cluster expressions and these vectors.
+This method performs an eigen vector decomposition and then calculate the correlations between cluster expressions and these vectors.
 Clusters which correlate above a specific threshold with the same eigen vector are classified together.
 This correlation threshold (a numeric double between 0 and 1 included, default is 0.8) provided using the `method.parameter` parameter.
  * `clique`: